How do you feel about your body -- really? If you don’t have a positive body image now, you can change that at any size.

 Even the people in your life can affect how you feel about your body image.
-Family and friends can affect your feelings with comments -- both positive and negative.
-And a doctor's health advice can be misinterpreted, affecting your sense of body image.
+Family and friends can affect your feelings with comments, both positive and negative.
+Social media posts can take on a toxic tone around body image.
+And sometimes, a doctor's health advice can be misinterpreted, affecting your sense of body image.

-Developing and nurturing a positive body image is crucial to your happiness and wellbeing.
+Healthy bodies come in all shapes and sizes.
+Developing and nurturing a positive body image is crucial to your happiness and well-being.

 People with a positive body image see themselves as they really are.
 They have a true perception of their size and shape and feel comfortable and proud about their body.